 There are many factors that can cause lower back pain.
-At the Brunswick and Sandringham Foot Clinics, our podiatrists strive to enhance the work of other health care practitioners by helping to identify and to address those gait related issues that may be aggravating your back pain.
+At both our Melbourne Podiatry Clinics, based in Brunswick and Sandringham, our podiatrists strive to enhance the work of other health care practitioners by helping to identify and to address those gait related issues that may be aggravating your back pain.

 Incorrect gait and posture

 Our feet, ankles, and knees work as the body’s shock absorbers.
 With each step we take, their biomechanics absorb the stress of our feet striking the ground.
 Even minor abnormalities in posture and gait can derail the lower body’s biomechanics, causing more jarring vibrations to pass through the back.

 Over-pronation is when the arches of the foot flatten and the ankles roll excessively when standing or walking.
 When the arch of the foot collapses the shin and knee twist inward placing strain on the hip and pelvis, which can lead to lower back pain.